awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`KmsMasterKeyID`**
 Optional
-The identifier of the AWS KMS customer master key \(CMK\) that will be used for AWS KMS encryption for the replica\.
+The identifier of the AWS KMS key that will be used for AWS KMS encryption for the replica\.
 **Type:** String

 **`ProvisionedThroughputOverride`**